*This article was last updated on April 23, 2024*

 • Global Lyme Alliance

-5. Consider joining a Lyme group in your municipality, if it exists.
-In Kamloops, BC, we have monthly meetings to support those people looking for advice, and, moreover, to simply offer a much needed “ear.”
+4. Consider joining a Lyme group in your municipality, if it exists.
+In Kamloops, BC, we have meet-ups to support those people looking for advice, and, moreover, to simply offer a much needed “ear.”
 We have a local Facebook group named “Kamloops Lyme Disease Support Group.”

 If you are a resident of BC, check out BC Lyme Support Group.